All About TASERS and Electronic Control Devices

 The Invention, Function, Use and Controversy of the Taser

 In nearly every industry, technology continues to change the way people do their jobs.
 Whether you're a journalist, a soldier, or an accountant, your counterparts from even a few years ago may have a hard time recognizing the world in which you work today because of the incredible advancements in technology.

 The concept of the electronic control device is centered on the idea that potentially violent confrontations can be brought to a relatively safe conclusion without the use of deadly force whenever possible.
-The ECD is not intended to replace a firearm, but provide a safer means of dealing with non-deadly force situations.
+The ECD is not intended to replace a firearm, but to provide a safer means of dealing with non-deadly force situations.
 The best-known and most successful ECD to date is the Taser, manufactured and distributed by Taser International.

 The Invention of the Taser: Science Fiction Comes to Life

 Developed in the 1960s by John Cover, the Taser gun is the embodiment of science fiction becoming science fact.
 It differed from other stun guns and electroshock weapons in that it could be fired and deployed at a distance.
 The weapon was directly influenced by the popular Tom Swift science fiction stories, namely Tom Swift and His Electric Rifle.
 The word "Taser" is, in fact, an acronym for Thomas A. Swift's Electric Rifle.

 Unlike the fictional model, the actual Taser doesn't fire bolts of electricity or shoot through walls without leaving holes.
 It does, however, provide police and private citizens with a means of self-defense that can mitigate or eliminate the chances of serious injury or death, both to themselves and their assailants.